How to deal with shedding pet hair

 How to Remove Pet Hair from the Car and Furniture

 Washable throw blankets on the couch and seat covers for the car will protect from the fur.
 If your couch looks like Chewbacca hosted a family reunion, use an rubber upholstery brush or put on a rubber glove, dampen it slightly and wipe the sofa in one direction.
 The fur will collect in manageable clumps.
 A lint roller will get rid of the remaining hairs.

 For your car, pumice stones can be used to snag excess hair but be very gentle with the fabric as not to cause damage.
 A final roll with a lint brush will catch the rest.

 Any pet owner knows that clothes can come out of the washing machine with more hairs than in the beginning.
 An accessory of dog hair at home may be acceptable but you probably don't want to be flaking fur all over your cute date.

 Lint rollers are your clothes' best friend and a quick wipe over with one of these will remove pesky hairs.
 Keep one near the front door and in the car for easy last minute access.

 Before washing clothes you can place them in the dryer on a cool cycle for 10 minutes to help release hairs that have woven themselves into the fabric.
 Just be sure to clean the lint filter immediately after.
 When washing, add some fabric softener to help catch more of the hairs.
 Smaller loads allow greater movement and increase your chances of getting rid of the hair!

 - Start with the source, daily brushing will reduce your need to vacuum and lint roll constantly.

-- Use a rubber glove on heavily coated furniture, car seats and clothes then use a lint roller to get the dregs.
+- Use an upholstery brush or rubber glove on heavily coated furniture, car seats and clothes then use a lint roller to get the dregs.

-- Damp cloths and mops work best on glossy surfaces like wooden floors, tiles or furniture.
+- Rubber brushes, damp cloths and mops work best on glossy surfaces like wooden floors, tiles or furniture.